davidtrikic/frontendmentor-social-proof-section/README.md

 ### What I learned

-Using different sets of multiple background images on different screen sizes
+Usage of different sets of multiple background images on different screen sizes

 ### Continued development